-Government Policy On Rail Mass Transit Network Expansion
+Government Policy on Rail Mass Transit Network Expansion

 Expansion of public transportation infrastructure has always been a top priority on the national agenda.
 The original version of the Mass Rapid Transit Master Plan in Bangkok Metropolitan Region (M-MAP), on which the current master plan is based, was approved by the Cabinet on 9 March 2010.
-The M-MAP was drafted to develop mass rapid transit systems in Bangkok Metropolitan Region (Bangkok and 5 adjacent provinces consisting of Nakhon Pathom, Pathumthani, Nonthaburi, Samut Prakarn and Samut Sakhon) within a 20-year timespan (from 2010- 2029).
-Subsequently, there have been modifications to the M-MAP under different governments, the current M-MAP sets forth 12 mass transit lines covering a total route length of 508.4km to be completed by 2029.
-Of those, 107.5km are currently under construction, including the Green Line - North extension (Mo Chit - Saphan Mai - Khu Khot, 18.4km) and Green Line - South extension (Bearing - Samut Prakarn, 12.8km), which are direct extensions to BTS.
-Core Network.
+The M-MAP was drafted to develop mass rapid transit systems in Bangkok Metropolitan Region (Bangkok and 5 adjacent provinces consisting of Nakhon Pathom, Pathumthani, Nonthaburi, Samut Prakarn and Samut Sakhon) within a 20-year timespan (from 2010-2029).
+Subsequently, there have been modifications to the M-MAP under different governments, the current M-MAP sets forth 12 mass transit lines covering a total route length of 515.2km to be completed by 2029.
+Of those, 104.9km are currently under construction, including the Northern Green Line Extension (Mo Chit - Saphan Mai - Khu Khot, 18.2km) and the remaining length of the Southern Green Line Extension (Samrong - Samut Prakarn, 10.8km), following the opening of Samrong station on 3 April 2017 or 1.8km out of the 12.6km in total.
+These are direct extensions to BTS Core Network.